tmhsplb/opiddailydoc/docs/Infrastructure.md

     2019071220006570_History.cs

-to be added to DataContexts\OPIDDailyMigrations.
-Studying the Up method of this migration, it is seen that the new table Visits to be created will have a foreign key relationship to table Clients.
+to be added to folder DataContexts\OPIDDailyMigrations.
+Studying the Up method of this migration, it is seen that the new table Visits to be created will have a foreign key relationship to table **Clients**.

 Running the PowerShell command

     PM> update-database -ConfigurationTypeName OPIDDaily.DataContexts.OPIDDailyMigrations.Configuration

 then caused table Visits to be created in database OPIDDailyDB by executing the Up method of the above migration.
-As desired, table Visits has a foreign key relationship to table Clients.
-To see this, use SSMS to study the columns of table Visits.
+As desired, table **Visits** has a foreign key relationship to table **Clients**.
+To see this, use SSMS to study the columns of table **Visits**.

-Although the desired foreign key relationship exists between tables Cients and Visits, deleting a client from the Clients table does not by default perform a cascading deleted of any related records in the Visits table.
-The cascading delete must be performed manualy.
-To see how this is done, see method RemoveClients in the SuperadminController.

 Each additional database change requires a pair of commands: an add-migration command followed by an update-database command.
 Executing an add-migration command creates a .cs file in the folder associated with the ConfigurationTypeName.
 Study this .cs file before executing the